New to competing under Muaythai Ontario? This handy guide will lead you through step by step what is needed to enter

 You and your coach should arrive at the competition venue a minimum 30 minutes prior to the weigh ins to allow time for registration and check in.
 Want to be extra prepared for competition?
 Download and fill out your Competition Day Medical Form in advance.

 Proceed to the Muaythai Ontario registration desk in order to receive your competition accreditation and pre-competition medical form (if you have not brought one with you).

-Proceed to the doctor where you will receive your pre-competition medical examination.
+Proceed to the doctor where you will receive your Competition Day Medical Examination.
 After having been cleared for competition by the event physician, you will be able to make your official weigh-in.
 Be sure to bring your doctor-completed medical form with you to the scales.